 The multi-stemmed clump form of this variety, ideal for small home landscapes; masses of showy white flowers in spring, edible berries in June, and amazing fall color add up to a versatile landscape plant

 Shadblow Serviceberry (clump) is smothered in stunning clusters of white flowers rising above the foliage in early spring before the leaves.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The oval leaves turn an outstanding orange in the fall.
-It produces black berries in late spring, which are excellent for cooking and baking and making jams and jellies.
-While it is considered to be somewhat self-pollinating, it tends to set heavier quantities of fruit with a different variety of the same species growing nearby.
-The smooth gray bark is not particularly outstanding.
+It produces black berries in late spring.

 Shadblow Serviceberry (clump) is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.